tminions/binocularss/phase2/crc.md

 - BookmarksActivity
 - SettingsActivity
 - Article
-	- FIXME: UI talking to entity
 - Feed
-	- FIXME: UI talking to entity
 - FeedGroup
-	- FIXME: UI talking to entity
-- PullFeed
-	- FIXME: this will be separated into a ViewModel and PullFeed and a use case
-	- ViewModel will contain updateRss and PullFeed will contain the rest of the things
-- AppDatabase
+- ViewModel
-	- Add a controller so the UI isn't directly talking to the DB, although that should be okay if we can't
-- FeedDao
+- DatabaseGateway
-	- FIXME: this is a part of the database -- same advice as above
 - Cards
 - NavigationItem
 - Date
+- Icons
+- Calculations
+- ui.theme/\*

 ## ArticleActivity
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Render the content of one given Article including the author, title, time since publication, image, and article content.
-- Allow the user to share the feed, mark it as bookmarked, mark as read, or view the article on the web.
+- Allow the user to share the article, mark it as bookmarked, mark as read, or view the article on the web.
 ### Collaborators
 - Article
-	- FIXME: UI talking to entity
-- AppDatabase
-	- Add a controller so the UI isn't directly talking to the DB, although that should be okay if we can't
-- FeedDao
+- DatabaseGateway
-	- FIXME: this is a part of the database -- same advice as above
 - Date
+- Icons

+## ArticleFromFeedActivity
+Frameworks & Drivers - UserInterface
+### Responsibility
+- Display a list of articles from a given feed.
+- Allow the user to share any article, mark it as bookmarked, mark as read, or view the article on the web.
+### Collaborators
+- Article
+- DatabaseGateway
+- Date
+- Feed
+- Icons

 ## AddFeedActivity
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Add feeds to the database and refresh the list by fetching feeds after that.
 ### Collaborators
 - Feed
-	- FIXME: UI talking to entity
 - FeedGroup
-	- FIXME: UI talking to entity
-- PullFeed
-	- FIXME: this will be separated into a ViewModel and PullFeed and a use case
-	- ViewModel will contain updateRss and PullFeed will contain the rest of the things
-- AppDatabase
+- ViewModel
-	- Add a controller so the UI isn't directly talking to the DB, although that should be okay if we can't
-- FeedDao
+- DatabaseGateway
-	- FIXME: this is a part of the database -- same advice as above
 - RetrieveArticles
 - MainActivity
 - Sorter
 	- This is an abstraction layer for [Article,Feed]^ Comparator

+## LicensesActivity.kt
+Frameworks & Drivers - UserInterface
+### Responsibility
+- Display a list of open-source libraries we used in our project, along with their licenses.
+### Collaborators
+- None

+## SearchActivity
+Frameworks & Drivers - UserInterface
+### Responsibility
+- Render the content of all matching articles in the feedGroup.
+- Allow the user to changet the search term.
+### Collaborators
+- Article
+- Feed
+- FeedGroup
+- DatabaseGateway
+- Date
+- Icons

 ## SettingsActivity
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Display a list of settings and ways to action them.
 - Edit settings in sharedPreferences.